 - Insurance: Volunteer’s responsibility.

-- Help establish income-generating activities – provide assistance to our projects that create and implement income-generating opportunities for women, vulnerable children, orphans, youth and the elderly.
-You can become a valuable incubator of a new family business.
+Help establish income-generating activities – provide assistance to our projects that create and implement income-generating opportunities for women, children, youth and the elderly.